evansbenj/2024_BIO722/6_Making_a_phylogenetic_tree_with_Stacks.md

 We can also use `Stacks` to export an input file for phylogenetic analysis.
 Let's try this now.

-First please use your favorite text editor to make a population map file called `population_map_all_different` in which all individuals were assigned to a different population.
+From within your `Stacks_Results` directoyr, please use your favorite text editor to make a population map file called `population_map_all_different` in which all individuals were assigned to a different population.
 This tab-delimited file looks like this:

 ```
-PF515_sorted    population_1
+PF515_sorted    PF515
-PM561_sorted    population_2
+PM561_sorted    PM561
-PM565_sorted    population_3
+PM565_sorted    PM565
-PM566_sorted    population_4
+PM566_sorted    PM566
-PM567_sorted    population_5
+PM567_sorted    PM567
-PM582_sorted    population_6
+PM582_sorted    PM582
-PM584_sorted    population_7
+PM584_sorted    PM584
-PM592_sorted    population_8
+PM592_sorted    PM592
-PM602_sorted    population_9
+PM602_sorted    PM602
 ```

 Please make sure this file is tab delimited.
 Then please type this command:

-`/apps/stacks/1.29/bin/populations -P ./ -b 1 -r 1 -t 36 -M population_map_all_different --phylip --phylip_var`
+`/usr/local/stacks/bin/populations -P ./ -b 1 -r 1 -t 36 -M population_map_all_different --phylip --phylip_var`

 Most of these flags were discussed previously.
 The `--phylip` flag combined with the `--phylip_var` flag tells `Stacks` to output sites that are variable between and within populations in `Phylip` format, which is the format of the input file for Joe Felsenstein's `Phylip` package.
 This can be easily modified for other programs, such as the `nexus` format.
 The `-M` flag tells `Stacks` to use the new population map file in which each individual is assigned to a different population.

 This generated a file called `batch_1.phylip.tsv`.

-Please copy this file to your home directory like this:

-`scp /home/datasets/2015_Ben_Evans/complete_data/monkey/Stacks_Results/batch_1.phylip ~/monkey/Stacks_Results`

 Let's have a look at this file now.
 Please type this: